Skip to main content

 More Secure Yale logo: Bee in shield with text "More Secure Yale"

 The cyber world is full of opportunities and challenges.
 At Yale, we are committed to empowering you with tools and knowledge to navigate it safely.
-ISO’s More Secure Yale initiative will introduce practical solutions to take proactive steps to address cyber threats.
+More Secure Yale, an initiative of Yale’s Information Security Office, will introduce practical solutions to take proactive steps to address cyber threats.
 This starts with you.
-Together, we can protect our electronic resources and ensure we secure Yale's missions, together.
+Together, we can protect our electronic resources and ensure we secure Yale’s missions, together.

 What can you do right now to help build a more secure Yale?